eelenadelolmo/hypernyms/README.md

 The results are ordered but we are not keeping the similarity measure in our output.

+Output in the `keybert/keybert` folder.

 - To diversify the results:

     Max Sum Similarity: `model.extract_keywords(doc, keyphrase_ngram_range=(3, 3), stop_words='english', use_maxsum=True, nr_candidates=20, top_n=5)`
+    Output in the `keybert/keybert_maxSum` folder.

     Maximal marginal relevance: `model.extract_keywords(doc, keyphrase_ngram_range=(3, 3), stop_words='english', use_mmr=True, diversity=0.7)`
+    Output in the `keybert/keybert_maxMargRelevance` folder.

 - Multiple documents: